 The government of Japan is also working hard to make Muslims feel more welcome in their country.
-If you were to visit in 2018, you'd see prayer rooms with clearly marked signs in major airports, plenty of Halal restaurants (or at the least a special Muslim-friendly menu), prayer areas in public places as well as the qibla marked in hotel rooms.
+If you were to visit, you'd see prayer rooms with clearly marked signs in major airports, plenty of Halal restaurants (or at the least a special Muslim-friendly menu), prayer areas in public places as well as the qibla marked in hotel rooms.

 Even with only 10% of the country being Muslims, India has the 3rd largest Islamic population in the world.
 This means that it's really easy to find Halal food and prayer places, no matter where in the country you choose to visit.
 The south, in particular, is the best part of India for Muslims to visit as it has the largest concentration of Muslims.
 There are hundreds of mosques all over India.
 The famous Jama Masjid in Delhi was built in the 1650s by the Mughal emperor Shah Jahn, who also built the monument that India is most widely recognized for – the Taj Mahal.

 There are so many Muslim-friendly places to visit in India that it would be hard to make a list.
 These places include tourist attractions, amazing Halal restaurants, mosques and Islamic sites (both new and old), and so much more!
-India is also one of the best value travel destinations in 2018, as it is pretty easy to travel on a budget.
+India is also one of the best value travel destinations, as it is pretty easy to travel on a budget.

 The city of Kolkata in West Bengal is one of the cities to focus on.
 Apart from having effective public transport and infrastructure, it is also known to be one of the cheapest cities to travel or live in India.
 Kolkata is the land of cultural festivities and is known to be the cultural capital of India.
 You can also visit colonial-era landmarks like the Victoria Memorial and Fort William sprawling gardens, the Marble Palace, and the Nakhoda Mosque (largest in the city).